The Calvary Christian School Handbook

 ELEMENTARY DISCIPLINE POLICY

-Corporal correction is a biblical method of discipline as noted in Proverbs (Prov.
+Corporal correction is a biblical method of discipline in the home as noted in Proverbs (Prov.
 13:24, 22:15, 23:13-14, 29:15).
-However, due to our concern for current societal/governmental pressures, school personnel have basically been removed from this type of discipline procedure pertaining to our students.
+However, due to our concern for current societal/governmental pressures, school personnel have for the most part been removed from this type of discipline procedure pertaining to our students.
 We do, notwithstanding, believe it to be the best method of correction in many situations.
-Thus, though we may recommend it to parents as the solution for a particular disciplinary need, its implementation will remain primarily their responsibility.
-The failure of this recommendation to produce the desired correction in behavior may result in the suspension of the student until the requested disciplinary action is completed or a satisfactory discipline alternative is agreed upon.
+Thus, though we may recommend it to parents as the solution for a particular disciplinary need, its implementation will remain solely their responsibility.
+Discipline and self-government are paramount to a student’s ability to learn.
+The school’s ability to nurture and develop biblical self-government in a student’s life will only be effective if biblical discipline is practiced in the home.

 SECONDARY DISCIPLINE POLICY